TheNoobInventor/sudoku-ai-solver/docs/index.md

 - [Keras](https://keras.io/) - A Deep Learning library that provides an interface for Tensorflow.
 - [Numpy](https://numpy.org/doc/stable/index.html) - A Python library used for multidimensional array manipulation and calculations, basic linear algebra, statistical operations and more.
 It is utilized by OpenCV for array operations.
 - [Matplotlib](https://matplotlib.org/) - Library used for visualizations in Python.
-- [Scikit](https://scikit-image.org/) - Library used for image processing in Python.
+- [Scikit-image](https://scikit-image.org/) - Library used for image processing in Python.
+- [Scikit-learn](https://scikit-learn.org/stable/) - Library used for Machine Learning in Python.
 - [Imutils](https://pypi.org/project/imutils/) - Python package used for basic image processing operations.
 - [Pytest](https://docs.pytest.org/en/7.1.x/) - Python testing framework used to write tests for applications and libraries.